Tintex Product FAQ

 - The dye colour guide helps you make new custom colours; test colour and/or methods to get familiar with dyeing.
 You can adjust colour intensity by adding/more less dye as needed.

 - Follow box or website instructions to dye fabric and other items.
-Make the dye solution by dissolving powder in hot water -- you don't need to add anything else (ex: salt, dish soap, vinegar or soda ash do not need to be added to Tintex).
+Make the dye solution by dissolving powder in hot water -- Only add hot water, there is no need to add anything to the dye solution (salt, dish soap, vinegar or soda ash do not need to be added).

 - Tintex is not food grade and is designed for fabric or crafts (ex: not for colouring hair).
 Always supervise small children while dyeing.
 See the SDS for more information.